mrakgr/Trading-Journal/journal_2025.md

 12:10pm. ![](images/image-1759.png)

 To be honest, it's hard for me to differentiate sweeping from regular price action right now.
 It's not very obvious on this particular chart.

+It's really a pity that I wasted so much time in 2007 - 2014.
+If I only had these tools, I could have gone a lot further.

+That's life.

+But now I have a chance to make it right.
+Instead of reading those useless charts, I should be studying the historical DOM.